Possible Child Sex Trafficking Encampment Found Underground in Tucson

 It seems the police should have been there staking it out instead but that isn’t what happened.
 Police say there’s no evidence of anything but a homeless encampment.

-The story is worth reporting even if it’s not accurate because it does bring attention to a very real horror facing our nation today and it’s not only cartels who engage in this horrific crime.
+The story is worth reporting even if the police report is the one that is accurate because it does bring attention to a very real horror facing our nation today and it’s not only cartels who engage in this horrific crime.

 This is one volunteer describing the camp: